Creating content

 Organizing content typesLink copied!

-To add a content type to your favourites, hover over the content type icon and click the star icon in the top right.
-Content types are removed from your favourites by deselecting the star.
+To add a content type to your favorites, hover over the content type icon and click the star icon in the top right.
+Content types are removed from your favorites by deselecting the star.

 Click in the search box and start typing to search for a content type by name.
 Only those content types containing the text you entered will be displayed in the list.